In this blog, we take a tiny deep dive into what we uncovered while researching the Microsoft Intune MDM (Mobile Device Management) certificate.

 The script will do the following:-

-• Opens the local machine’s certificate store to search for certificates issued by the Microsoft Intune MDM Device CA.
+- Searches the LocalMachine\My certificate store for certificates issued by the Microsoft Intune MDM Device CA.

-• Validates the certificate chain to ensure both the intermediate and root issuers are trusted and match expected values.
+- Validates the certificate chain to ensure both intermediate and root issuers are trusted and match expected values.

-• Extracts specific OIDs (Intune MDM Device ID and Entra Tenant ID) from the certificate extensions.
+- Extracts specific Object Identifiers (OIDs), such as the Intune MDM Device ID and Entra Tenant ID, from the certificate extensions.

-• Converts the OID byte arrays into GUIDs by reordering the bytes to match the correct format.
+- Converts OID byte arrays into GUIDs by reordering the bytes to match the correct GUID format.

-• Retrieves Key Storage Provider (KSP) information using certutil for detailed private key management insights.
+- Retrieves the Key Storage Provider (KSP) information using certutil for detailed private key management insights.

-• Outputs detailed certificate information such as name, thumbprint, issuer, chain trust status, private key presence, private key exportability, and reassembled GUIDs from the OIDs.
+- Outputs detailed certificate information, including the certificate name, thumbprint, issuer, chain trust status, private key presence, private key exportability, and the reassembled GUIDs from the OIDs.

-• Returns the results as a PowerShell object with the certificate details.
+- Returns the results as a PowerShell object, providing a comprehensive overview of the certificate details.

 Code below for you screen grabbing hooligans:-